 Receiving and responding to tickets via email

 If you’re a maker and you don’t know Zapier, stop reading now and check it out.
 It will make your life better.
 It might remind you of IFTTT, but it can do much more, with many more services.
 It lets you create workflows (Zaps) that connect apps, with any number of steps in between, and continuously run in background.

 We created a Zap that is triggered when a user fills the support form, then it formats and sends an email to our shared inbox.
-We even managed to add a little avatar for the user that made a request thanks to this service.

 As you can see we even grab files uploaded by the users and handle them as actual email attachments, and we format the email with HTML markup to make it look really nice.
 When you create a Zap like this, make sure to have submitted a few sample tickets to your form using all the available fields: in this case, sample tickets without attachments would make it hard to create and test this step.

 A very important field in this action is the

 Reply To, where we put the user email so we can just hit Reply in Gmail to respond and start a thread with the user.